Sign up for my newsletter for research & practice updates

 • Healthy older women with persistent symptoms

-• Treatment can continue beyond age 65 if beneficial
+• Treatment may continue beyond age 65 if beneficial

 • Single measurements can be misleading